awsdocs/amazon-kendra-developer-guide/doc_source/create-index.md

     --role-arn arn:aws:iam::account ID:role/role name
    ```

-1. Creating an index can take some time\.
+1. It might take some time for the index to create\.
 To check the state of your index, use the index ID returned by `create-index` with the following command\.
 When the status of the index is `ACTIVE`, your index is ready to use\.

    ```
    aws kendra describe-index \